 By Tara Sullivan

 Although Habo’s family barely accepts him, when the family is forced from their village, they travel across the Serengeti.
-Suddenly, he has a new word for himself: Albino.
-But they hunt albinos because body parts are thought to bring good luck.
+Suddenly, he has a new word for himself: albino.
+But they hunt people with albinism because body parts are thought to bring good luck.
 Soon Habo is being hunted.
 To keep his life, Habo must run, not knowing if he can ever stop.

 But Mommy It’s not Fair

 By Sherria Elliott

 Inspired by the life of her daughter, “Heaven,” this series follows the life of a young girl with albinism who struggles to accept herself and understand why her appearance differs from her friends and family.

 By Maureen A. Ryan

 Although a child with albinism has been raised in a loving home, she dreams of a bully.
 She awakens and shares her dream with her mother and is compassionately reminded of her unique beauty.
 “Be proud of who you are, let your love shine and hold your head up high fair child of mine.”

 Set against the colorful backdrop of the psychedelic 60s and glam 70s, follow Pete on a journey of discovery as he tries to find his place in life and searches for acceptance and love.